 NOTE 1—The details of how a STA is solicited by the Trigger frame for transmission are described in 27.5.2.2.2 (Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control subfields).

-For a STA that is solicited by a Trigger frame for transmission, the indication of the virtual CS is described as follows. (#5992) If no NAV is considered, then the virtual CS indicates idle.
-If a NAV is considered for a non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true and the NAV was set by a PPDU identified as inter-BSS or cannot be identified as intra-BSS or inter-BSS, then virtual CS is indicated per 20 MHz as described in 27.5.2.8 (Per-20 MHz Virtual CS).
-Otherwise, the virtual CS indicates busy. (#5992)
+For a STA that is solicited by a Trigger frame for transmission, the indication of the virtual CS is described as follows.:

+— If no NAV is considered, then the virtual CS indicates idle.

+— If a NAV is considered for a non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true then virtual CS is indicated per 20 MHz as described in 27.5.2.8 (Per-20 MHz Virtual CS). (#8555)

+— Otherwise, the virtual CS indicates busy. (#5992)

 TGax editor: Add the following subclause at the end of subclause 25.5.2.7 NDP feedback report procedure